bbauska/CSS-Notes4Pros/README.md

   <b>transform</b>: rotate(30deg);
 }</code></pre>

-The default value for the transform-origin property is which is the center of the element.
+<p>The default value for the transform-origin property is 50&percnt; 50&percnt; which is the
+center of the element.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch29">Chapter 29: 3D Transforms</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->